Twists, Higher Dimer Covers, and Web Duality for Grassmannian Cluster Algebras: Enumeration of cluster variables

 \begin{definition} Let $\mathscr{T}_{3,n}\subset \C[\Gr(3,n)]$ denote the set of invariants of all arborizable, indecomposable, non-elliptic semistandard $\SL_3$ webs.
 Let $T_{3,n,r}\coloneq\#\{\mathbf{X}\in\mathscr{T}_{3,n}\mid \mathbf{X} \text{ has Pl\"ucker degree }r\}.$ \end{definition}

 Fomin--Pylyavskyy conjectured \cite[Conjectures 9.1, 10.1, 10.6]{FP16} that the set of cluster and coefficient variables in $\mathbb{C}[\Gr(3,n)]$ is exactly $\mathscr{T}_{3,n}$.
-In the special case when a standard web is already a tree diagram, the associated web invariant is known to be a cluster variable:
+In the special case when a standard web is already a tree diagram, the associated web invariant is known to be a cluster variable (see also \cite{le-yildirim} for evidence in support of these conjectures):

 \begin{theorem}[\cite{FP16}, Corollary 8.10] Let $X$ be a standard $\SL_3$ web which is a tree diagram.
 Then $\mathbf{X}$ is a cluster or coefficient variable in $\C[\Gr(3,n)]$. \end{theorem}

 By enumerating all arborizable, indecomposable semistandard $\SL_3$ basis webs of Pl\"{u}cker degree 4, we have found that the conjectured formula \eqref{eq:N_3,n,4} of \cite{CDHHHL22} is consistent with the Fomin--Pylyavskyy conjectures, providing evidence in favor of both conjectures.